 U.S. Attorney's Office, Southern District of Mississippi

-Assistant U.S. Attorney Matt Allen is prosecuting the case.
+The ATF is investigating the case and Assistant U.S. Attorney Matt Allen is prosecuting the case.

 Project Safe Neighborhoods